 Your guide will be accompanied by an armed scout and the perceived ‘dangers’ will soon be forgotten as you blend into the wilderness and become part of it.
 Clothing in natural colours is best mainly when stalking or avoiding that elusive antelope or even lion, buffalo or elephant and of course comfortable shoes are essential.
 A few hours walking in the bush soon creates an appetite for that delicious brunch, lunch or a cold beer!

-Please note: Due to the hot climate during summer months in the Lower Zambezi, this is a seasonal activity and only on offer from May-August each year.
+Please note: Due to the hot climate during summer months in the Lower Zambezi, this is a seasonal activity and only on offer from June-August each year.

 The backdrop to Lower Zambezi National Park and indeed our Lodge is an impressive mountainous escarpment with many peaks and a variety of walks and climbs, some of which will put you to the test and others which will provide a mild cardiac stimulus.
 The choice is yours, and those who are interested should discuss their preferences with the guides.